andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 end
 ```

-### The `retry` operator.
+#### The `retry` operator.

-I have never seem it in production Rails application and very very rary
-in libraries.
-It could be used only inside the `rescue` code section and
-it causes executoin of a main code section one more time:
+It is a rarity to find this operator in production Rails applications and libraries.
+Limited to the `rescue` code section, it serves the unique purpose of re-executing the main code section:

 ```ruby
 begin